 - Plumbing the Death Star did a Christmas special on which fictional character could sub for Santa the best, which went downhill when one of them suggested Ronald McDonald.
 The main objection to letting Ronald McDonald become Santa Claus is that he'd ruin Christmas by turning it into McDonald's Day and only giving children Happy Meals instead of actual presents, removing all magic and joy from the holiday and turning it into a hollow day of greed.

 - Stan Freberg's 1958 comedy record "Green Chri$tma$" may very well be the Trope Namer.
-It takes characters from A Christmas Carol like Scrooge and Bob Cratchit and puts them into an executive firm about how to best advertise their products.
+It takes characters from A Christmas Carol like Scrooge and Bob Cratchit and puts them into an executive firm, where they discuss how to best advertise their products during the holidays.
 Cratchit is an Honest Corporate Executive, whereas everyone else is decidedly not.

 Scrooge: Well, if they're not here for the Christmas pitch, I can't help them find new ways of tying their product in to Christmas.
 That's why I'm chairman of this board!
 Let's hear it for me!